Why “Fitspiration” Isn’t so Inspirational

 One thing Lindsay and I mention at every speaking engagement is this: We have been taught from a young age that girls are to be looked at.
 So we compliment little girls on how pretty they are and little boys on how funny/rambunctious/smart/anything else they are.
 When we greet another female, we so often compliment her on her appearance: “Have you lost weight?”
 “I love your hair!”
 “Is that a new outfit?”
 But reverse that scenario.
 When guys greet each other, how often do you hear them minimize each other to their bodies and appearance?
 I almost NEVER hear a man say “Is that a new outfit?” or “Your hair looks great today!” to another man, because they do not learn they ARE their bodies like females do.
 We are capable of so much more than being looked at, but when our dialogue revolves around our bodies and we judge other women’s bodies, we are not getting anywhere progressive or happy or healthy.
 So next time you see a “fitspiration” post that pits one woman’s body type against another, please comment on it and link to this post!

 So where do you turn for fitness information and happy inspiration?!
 If you are seeking positive inspiration to get fit and healthy and respect your body as something so powerful and capable of more than being looked at, we can help.
 That’s why Beauty Redefined is here!
+Read our post on how your body is an instrument, not an ornament here.
 Check out our in-depth look at the Body Mass Index (BMI) that has a shocking history and completely flawed present status.
-Get going on making 2012 the year of the Body Hate Apocalypse by setting real health and fitness goals.
-We’ve got a fantastic list of them here.
 Read why fat shaming and focusing on numbers on the scale won’t get us anywhere in terms of real health here.

 You are capable of much more than being looked at.
 When you believe that, you break free from the prison walls that keep you confined to your body, pitted against every other woman/prisoner in her own individual cell, always monitored by a gaze that controls your beliefs about yourself and your actions.
 Beauty Redefined is here to shine a light in on that lonely prison cell and remind you what you are capable of in a world so badly in need of you – not a vision of you – but all of you.
 Thank you for joining the fight!
-Please support our true messages by buying our sticky notes, posters, and T-shirts here!
-We’re taking back beauty and we hope you’re with us in this awesome fight.
+Please support our true messages by buying our sticky notes, new mirror mantra decals, posters, and T-shirts here!

-Since the Huffington Post published this very piece on May 18 and we got hundreds of comments and shares from it, Lindsay was interviewed by the F Word Media Collective’s radio station to talk about the post and the backlash.
+Since the Huffington Post published this very piece and we got hundreds of comments and shares from it, Lindsay was interviewed by the F Word Media Collective’s radio station to talk about the post and the backlash.
 Listen to her interview here!